Synthetify/synthetify-protocol/docs/docs/staking.md

 If everything went smoothly, you should see that:

 - Current Debt increased by the amount you minted
-- Collaterial Ratio decreased
+- Collateral Ratio decreased
-- On the right of _Mint_ button, there is a green tick and an informaton _Successfully minted_
+- On the right of _Mint_ button, there is a green tick and an information _Successfully minted_
 - On the bottom left of the site, you can see a green field _Successfully minted xUSD_ (not shown here)

 ![Mint-Confirmation](https://i.imgur.com/ttfW3iJ.png)